michaelb/sniprun/README.md

 - **Silent fail**: the sniprun binary may be incompatible with your distro/OS/arch.
 Use `bash ./install.sh 1` as post-install to compile locally.
 - Terminal and FloatinWindow display mode do not work: Linked to [this](https://github.com/michaelb/sniprun/issues/70) issue, no fix found yet.
-- Jupyter-based interpreter fails: due to a race condition that may trigger on some computers, but too hard to fix for now.
+- Jupyter-based interpreter fails: due to a race condition that may trigger on some computers, see (or open) related issues.

 ## Changelog
 [Changelog](CHANGELOG.md)